SyamSolution/transaction-service/README.md

-# User Service
+# Transaction Service

 ## Name

-user-service
+Transaction-service

 ## Description

-User Service is service that used to manage user login, registration, and profile
+User Service is service that used to create transaction(order ticket), cancel transaction, and list transaction

 ## Installation